 INELIGIBLE: Personalized signage, Personalized awnings, Installation of aluminum/vinyl siding or other false facades, Work done prior to grant approval, Sandblasting, Interior rehabilitation, Roof and chimney repairs

 - Applicant meets with City of Clinton Planning Department Staff to review renovation plans.

 - Applicant completes application, including design plans, sketches, color scheme, photos, etc.

 - Applicant reviews application with Building Inspector for code compliance if necessary.

-- Certificate of Appropriateness Application is submitted with all other necessary information (see Guidelines) to the Clinton-Sampson Planning Department office; deadlines are the first (1st) of each month for action that month.
+- Certificate of Appropriateness Application is submitted with all other necessary information (see Guidelines) to the City of Clinton Planning Department office; deadlines are the first (1st) of each month for action that month.

 - Historic Preservation Commission reviews the applicant’s application at their next meeting (the second (2nd) Monday of each month at 4 pm) for compliance with Design Guidelines for the Clinton Commercial Historic District and Landmarks.
 The Commission approves, denies, or approves conditionally any COA application.

 - Based on Historic Preservation Commission decision, Planning Staff approves, denies, or approves conditionally the applicant’s grant application.